cx1995tju/all_linux_comment/Documentation/driver-api/vfio.rst

 Therefore, while for the most part an IOMMU may have device level granularity, any system is susceptible to reduced granularity.
 The IOMMU API therefore supports a notion of IOMMU groups.
-A group is a set of devices which is isolatable from all other devices in the system.
+A group is                      _重要_ a set of devices which is isolatable from all other devices in the system.
 Groups are therefore the unit of ownership used by VFIO.